netascode/ansible-dc-vxlan-example/README.md

 pyenv local nac-ndfc
 ```

-Now execute command `pyenv local` which sets the environment so that whenever you enter the directory it will change into the right virtual environment.
+Executing command `pyenv local <env_name>` sets the environment so that whenever the directory is entered it will change into the right virtual environment.

 ### Step 3 - Install Ansible and additional required tools